-As noted by the US Cybersecurity and Infrastructure Agency (CISA), there are no specific or credible cyber threats to the U.S. homeland at this time.
-However, Russia’s unprovoked attack on Ukraine — which has involved cyber-attacks on the Ukrainian government and critical infrastructure organizations — may impact organizations both within and beyond the region (particularly in the wake of costs imposed by the United States and our allies).
+The US Cybersecurity and Infrastructure Agency (CISA) has noted that there are no specific or credible cyber threats to the U.S. homeland at this time.
+However, Russia’s unprovoked attack on Ukraine has involved cyber-attacks on the Ukrainian government and critical infrastructure.
+This situation may affect organizations both within and beyond the region.
+The impact can also be felt due to the costs imposed by the United States and its allies.

 The Increased Risk of Cybersecurity Attacks